-The highest score in ODIs
+The first 200 in ODIs

 Sachin Tendulkar became the first batsman in one-day history to break the 200-run barrier.
 And it took him just 147 balls.
 He got to 191 in the 45th over and was able to cruise to the landmark despite facing only nine deliveries of the last 30.
 The unfortunate opposition was South Africa and the lucky spectators those of Gwalior.
 India scored their second 400-plus total in three months and won the match by 153 runs.
 Saeed Anwar's record of 194, equalled by Charles Coventry in 2009, had remained intact for nearly 13 years.
 Tendulkar's was overtaken in under two years, by Virender Sehwag (219), and six doubles were made in the next eight years - three of them by Rohit Sharma.

-A Test average of 33 suggests the ordinary, but Derek Randall, who was born today, was anything but that.
-Nicknamed "Arkle" after the great steeplechase horse for lapping his Nottinghamshire team-mates during training, he was restlessness personified in the field, but in a brilliant way: nobody was safe backing up prematurely while Randall lurked.
-His high point as a batsman was a glorious 174 in the Centenary Test at the MCG in 1976-77, but he could be a nervous starter - he made 14 ducks in 47 matches - especially against the moving ball.
+A Test average of 33 suggests the ordinary, but Derek Randall, who was born today, was anything but.
+Nicknamed "Arkle" after the great steeplechase horse, for lapping his Nottinghamshire team-mates during training, he was restlessness personified in the field, but in a brilliant way: nobody was safe backing up prematurely while Randall lurked.
+His high point as a batsman was a glorious 174 in the Centenary Test at the MCG in 1976-77, but he was often a nervous starter - he made 14 ducks in 47 matches - especially against the moving ball.
 He averaged 44 batting at No. 6 or 7, and only 29 batting anywhere higher.
 He made two hundreds in New Zealand in 1983-84, but it didn't cut him much slack.
 The first Test of the following summer, when Randall made 0 and 1 against West Indies at Edgbaston, was his last.
 A legend at Trent Bridge, he carried on for Notts until 1993.

 England's Indian jewel is born.
 Left-arm seamer John Lever played over a third of his 21 Tests in India, and took all three of his five-fors there.
 He was a regular visitor to India after he swung his way to 10 for 70 on his Test debut in Delhi in 1976-77, when he also made his only Test fifty.
 His Test career looked over when he went on the rebel tour of South Africa in 1981-82, but Lever was surprisingly recalled at 37 against India at Headingley in 1986.
 He took six wickets and did not do a lot wrong, but England were stuffed and the selectors turned to fresh blood in the shape of Neal Radford for the next match.

 With 14 defeats in 15 against their opponents, and fresh from a 0-4 Ashes pasting, England's Caribbean tourists seemed ripe for a blackwashing.
-When Gordon Greenidge and Des Haynes added 62 without breaking sweat in the first Test in Kingston today, everything was going according to the script.
+When Gordon Greenidge and Des Haynes added 62 without breaking sweat in the first Test in Kingston on this day, everything was going according to script.
 Then Greenidge went for a second run on a Devon Malcolm misfield and was beaten by a tracer bullet from long leg.
 David Capel, of all people, then prised the door ajar with two quick wickets, and Angus Fraser booted it down with 5 for 6 in six overs.
 At the end of a delirious first day England were 80 for 2, only 84 behind West Indies, and well on their way to an astonishing victory.

 Mike Whitney, who was born today, had played only six first-class matches when he was called up, while playing for Fleetwood in the Lancashire League, to make his Test debut in the crucial Old Trafford Test in 1981.
-That ended in tears when Ian Botham belted an Ashes-winning century, but Whitney, a lively left-arm seamer, forged a decent, if brief, career for himself 10 years later.
+That ended in tears when Ian Botham belted an Ashes-winning century, but Whitney, a lively left-arm seamer, forged a decent, if brief, career for himself ten years later.
 In 12 Tests he took two seven-fors, including 7 for 27 against India in Perth in 1991-92.
 He later became a TV presenter.

 A unique record for Javed Miandad, who became the first man to appear in six World Cups when he took to the field against the United Arab Emirates in Gujranwala.
 He didn't have much to do, though, taking one catch in Pakistan's easy nine-wicket win.

-The double of a century and 10 wickets in a Test match was achieved for the first time.
+The double of a century and ten wickets in a Test match was achieved for the first time.
 In the women's Test against England in Melbourne, Betty Wilson - known as the "Lady Don" - had a match haul of 11 for 16, including a 7 for 7, and scored 100 in Australia's second innings.
 The match ended in a draw.

 A run-fest in Karachi.
 Mahela Jayawardene and Thilan Samaraweera scored double-centuries (Samaraweera would go on to make another double, in the ill-starred Lahore Test before it took an ugly turn) and added a world-record 437 for the fourth wicket to take Sri Lanka to 644 for 7.
 Pakistan replied with 765 for 6, following a triple-century from Younis Khan and an unbeaten 158 by Kamran Akmal.
-Sri Lanka had used nine bowlers and Muttiah Muralitharan and Ajantha Mendis bowled a total of 124 overs for 329 runs for a wicket each.
+Sri Lanka had used nine bowlers, and Muttiah Muralitharan and Ajantha Mendis bowled a total of 124 overs for 329 runs for a wicket each.
 Sri Lanka managed 144 for 5 in their second innings before the stumps were drawn.

-© ESPN EMEA Ltd.
+© ESPN Sports Media Ltd.